chinapedia/wikipedia.abstract.en/Page/Mary_Magdalene.md

 Gospel of Thomas

-Nag_Hammadi_coptic.gif from Nag Hammadi, containing the account of Jesus's reaffirmation of Mary's authority to Peter]]
+from Nag Hammadi, containing the account of Jesus's reaffirmation of Mary's authority to Peter]]

 The Gospel of Thomas, usually dated to the late first or early second century, was among the ancient texts discovered in the Nag Hammadi library in 1945.[15]
 The Gospel of Thomas consists entirely of 114 sayings attributed to Jesus.
 Many of these sayings are similar to ones in the canonical gospels, but others are completely unlike anything found in the New Testament.
 Some scholars believe that at least a few of these sayings may authentically be traced back to the historical Jesus.
 Two of the sayings reference a woman named "Mary", who is generally regarded as Mary Magdalene.
 In saying 21, Mary herself asks Jesus the perfectly innocuous question, "Whom are your disciples like?"
 Jesus responds, "They are like children who have settled in a field which is not theirs.
 When the owners of the field come, they will say, 'Let us have back our field.'
 They (will) undress in their presence in order to let them have back their field and to give it back to them".
 Following this, Jesus continues his explanation with a parable about the owner of a house and a thief, ending with the common rhetoric, "Whoever has ears to hear let him hear".